Anglo-Soviet invasion of Iran: Invasion of Northwestern Iran

 On 25 August, the Soviet attack against Gilan Province began with their Caspian Sea Flotilla, led by Rear-Admiral Sedelnikov.
 The flotilla consisted of more than a dozen patrol boats, destroyers, multiple anti-aircraft barges and landing craft.
 Facing them were three Iranian gunboats.
 Meanwhile, the 44th Army crossed the border and moved into Gilan Province.
 They moved along the Astara highway and the main coastal highway (Jadeh-e-Shomal).
 Heavy Iranian forces in the area made the naval landing force secure Iranian cities, which were then joined by the land forces.
 The flotilla landed troops and rapidly captured the border city of Astara.
 The landing force boarded their ships and moved towards their next targets.

-The main objective of the attack was to capture Iran's Caspian Sea port of Bandar Pahlavi.
-The Iranian forces in Gilan, led by General Iranpour, made their stand at the provincial capital of Rasht and Bandar Pahlavi and offered a stubborn resistance.
 The Iranian forces sank barges at the entrance to Pahlavi harbour, and lacking coastal artillery, moved a battery of 75 mm guns to the area.
 The Iranians fought desperately, and despite Soviet superiority, the Iranians prevented them from landing.
 The Iranians were careful to not fire their guns while Soviet aircraft flew overhead to prevent them from disclosing their location.
 Soviet aircraft were kept at bay by 47 mm anti-aircraft artillery on Iranian barges.

 The next day, however, the Soviet Air Force moved into action, using many heavy bombers.
 In groups of 4 aircraft each, their bombers attacked military positions and civilian targets throughout Gilan, including Bandar Pahlavi and Rasht.
 At least 200 civilians were killed during the bombings.
 The bombings also destroyed many Iranian positions, and resistance was finally crushed by the 44th Army advancing from land, capturing both cities.
 Fighting was very intense, and the Soviets took their heaviest casualties of the invasion here.
 However, lacking armour and air power, the Iranians could not stop the enemy.
 On 28 August, they were forced to surrender.
 Nevertheless, some Iranian forces refused to accept defeat, and retreated to Ramsar to continue fighting.
 Their efforts were undercut when the Iranian government announced a ceasefire the next day.
-By then, the Soviet forces had reached the city of Chalus, meaning that they could cross the Chalus Highway (Jadeh-e-Chalus) and reach Tehran across the Alborz Mountains.